20 Months Old Baby Food – Ideas, Chart and Recipes

 1. Calories

 Calories help provide energy for the body.
 The key aspect here is to know the difference between a diet that provides good nutrition as well as enough calories that power the core of the body.
-A balance is necessary in order to avoid a meal plan that skews towards either direction.
+A balance is necessary to avoid a meal plan that skews towards either direction.

 2. Proteins